stevegrunwell/intro-to-testing/slides/regression-tests2.md

 * Could write the test thusly:
     - @testWith annotation to specify 0, 1, or greater-than 1
     - Generate the given number of posts through a helper or factory we might have
-    - Capture the output buffer, since our function is printing directly
+    - Set expected output, since our function is printing directly